NSIAppDev/MoviesAppTutorial/Tutorial/DisplayMovieComponent.md

 	</div>
 </template>
 ```
-We have re-introduced our `v-for` and `v-bind`, but have also extneded it by using the object `movie`
+We have re-introduced our `v-for` and `v-bind`, but have also extended it by using the object `movie`

 Before we can run the code, we need to register the component with an `import` command
 In the `script` section, add this line